eclipse/kuksa.val/README.md

 * Create an AGL image using the instructions in `agl-kuksa` project.
 * Burn the image on to an SD card and boot the image on a Raspi 3.
-* w3c-visserver is deployed as a systemd service `w3c-visserver.service` which opens a secure websocket connection on port 8090.
+* kuksa-val is deployed as a systemd service `kuksa-val.service` which opens a secure websocket connection on port 8090.

 ### On first launch

 * ssh into the raspi 3 with root.
-* Go to `/usr/bin/w3c-visserver` using the ssh connection.
+* Go to `/usr/bin/kuksa-val-server` using the ssh connection.
-* copy the vss data file https://github.com/GENIVI/vehicle_signal_specification/blob/master/vss_rel_1.0.json into `./usr/bin/w3c-visserver`.
+* copy the vss data file https://github.com/GENIVI/vehicle_signal_specification/blob/master/vss_rel_1.0.json into `./usr/bin/kuksa-val`.
 By default the AGL build will contain demo cerificates that work with other apps in the repo.
 You could create your own cerificates and tokens using the instaructions above.
 * Reboot the raspi 3